HydroCAD Tips

 Compare existing vs. proposed conditions

-With HydroCAD 8.5 you can get an
+With HydroCAD 8.5 or later you can get an

 instant graphical comparison of any two or more nodes.
 Start by selecting the